michaelhesch/ci-ms-4/documentation/TESTING.md

   ![Device Sizes Tested](screenshots/device-list.png)

 - In addition, all pages on the site were tested for correct behavior on a 27" desktop monitor, a 15.1" laptop monitor, an iPhone 11 and a 10.5" iPad Pro.
 The pages scale and respond as expected for a normal user experience across these viewing sizes & devices.
+Improvements could be made in the future around the item quantity selector and add to cart button on the product detail page to improve styling on very small devices.

 ### Lighthouse